 For a fat loss, muscle gain body transformation, you should be aiming to get anywhere from .7-1.2g of protein per pound of lean body mass, depending on your preferences.

 Note: If you’ve never focused on gaining muscle before, this is probably a lot more than what you’re getting now, and more than we typically recommend for the average person.
 This protein target is for people focused on a body transformation.
+A simple way to add additional protein is through a plant-based protein powder like Complement Protein.

 This is a fairly large range, and where you decide to fall in that range can be determined by the foods you already like, what you need in order to recover properly from workouts, and what you need in order to feel satisfied.
 But anywhere in this range will work.
 If you currently eat very little protein, try staying at the lower end, but if you already eat about .7g per pound of LBM, try bumping it up a bit and see how you feel.